HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 ```

-This example shows that the expression of schemas in terms of JSON objects (but for that matter, also YAML objects and dictionaries) can be inconveninent.
+This example shows that the expression of schemas in terms of JSON objects (but for that matter, also YAML objects or dictionaries) can be inconveninent.
 Schemas are difficult to write for complex tasks, and the code becomes chaotic if we introduce nested structures.
-Note indeed that `hard_json_schema` is much more convoluted y than `json_schema`, in spite of them serving very similar tasks.
+Note indeed that `hard_json_schema` is much more convoluted than the earlier `json_schema`, in spite of them serving very similar tasks.

 Most importantly, after passing a schema to a model, one can only hope that the answers' types and the additional custom rules are respected.
-But to know they actually are, we must (try to) parse them, to compare what we obtained with what we expected.
+But to know they actually are, we must (try to) parse them, and compare what we obtained with what we expected.

 ```python
 our_input = f"Using this {hard_json_schema}, extract information from the following text: ..."